 Dreams or Nightmares in a Bottle

 Water is living proof that anything can be branded and can be elevated from no value to high value with sufficient investments.
-It is through the brand investments and the dreams the brand image creates that help achieve the value.
+It is through these investments and the ability to create a strong brand image that brand value is achieved.
 In essence, consumers are buying dreams in a bottle.
 Dreams to be on a pristine tropical island or a youthful energetic baby once again.
 Stories of spiritual purity, blissful health and a fountain of youth – the water of life.
 Potentially over $200 US billion worth.

-Just because we can create formidable brands to extract more value, it doesn’t mean we should.
+Just because we have the ability to create formidable brands to extract more value, it doesn’t mean we should.
 As marketing and brand experts, it’s important we use our craft wisely.
-We have the ability to create formidable brands and extract value to support business growth.
-But if we aren’t able to balance the benefit for the consumer, society and environment, we need to consider how we’re using our power of branding.
+We must balance the benefits for the consumer, society and environment.
+We must be careful on how we use the power of the brand.